Click a button below to find out more.

 Training Product Development

-Following the ICT IRC’s review of our key findings from consultation and the recommendations we proposed, in association with the project working group and other stakeholders, we have developed draft training products to address identified skills needs.
+Following the BSB and ICT IRCs’ review of our key findings from consultation and the recommendations we proposed, in association with the project working group and other stakeholders, we developed draft training products to address identified skills needs.

-These draft training products were released for public review in February 2019 , and the feedback we received is now being considered as we prepare the Case for Endorsement.
+These draft training products were released for public review in February 2019 and the feedback we received was used to prepare the Case for Endorsement.

 How can you get involved?

-To stay updated about the project’s progress, including when draft training products become available, you can subscribe to our website.
-For general enquiries and feedback, email us any time at firstname.lastname@example.org.
+To stay updated about the project’s progress, including when final training products become available, you can subscribe to our website.